 3. How much does a jet card cost?

 The cost depends on how much you want to fly.
 While you can find jets cards starting at $25,000, jet cards and programs typically run between $100,000 and $500,000.
-Programs like VistaJet which is focused on large-aircraft, global solutions have customers in programs spending upwards of $1.5 million annually.
+Air Partner and Delta Private Jets both have $1 million jet cards.

 4. Where can I fly with a jet card?